christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Header
 ------
-As I told before, turbo chunks can have a small piece of information that may contain the file name/ID, load address, data size/end address, and additional information.
+As I wrote before, turbo chunks can have a small piece of information that may contain the file name/ID, load address, data size/end address, and additional information.
 If there's a header, there's a common code to read it in and some define(s) to describe its structure (length and contents).
 The presence of a header with load address and data size/end address may be crucial if there are multiple turbo files of the same type on one tape.
 If those files lack a header, it means the loader has a table of addresses that is used to load the turbo files in RAM.
 One part of this table may be inside the standard chunk, so that we can retrieve it easily, but other records may be anywhere in the following turbo files, in which case that information is too hard to retrieve.

 One example of header being inside each chunk is given below: